polyfy/polylith/readme.md

 Hello Lisa - from the server!!
 ```

-Now execute the `info` and deselect all profiles by passing in `+`:
+Now execute the `info` command.
+The `+` will inactivate all profiles:
 ```
 poly info +
 ```

+Let's compare with the target design:
 | | |
 |:-|:-|
 |<img src="images/info-15.png" width="80%"> | <img src="images/prod-and-dev.png">|

-It looks like we got everything right!
+Looks like we got everything right!

 The profile flags, `xx`, follows the same pattern as for
 bricks and environments except that the last `Run the tests` flag is omitted.